mesosphere/dcos-docs-site/pages/1.11/installing/troubleshooting/index.md

  1. Jobs
  1. Admin Router

- Be sure to check that all services are up and healthy on the masters before checking the agents.
+ Be sure to verify that all services are up and healthy on the masters before verifying the agents.

  ### NTP

  Network Time Protocol (NTP) must be enabled on all nodes for clock synchronization.
 By default, during DC/OS startup you will receive an error if this is not enabled.
-You can check if NTP is enabled by running one of these commands, depending on your OS and configuration:
+You can verify that NTP is enabled by running one of these commands, depending on your OS and configuration:

     ntptime